zng-ui/zng/TODO/_current.md

         - Property modules don't show help on hover.
     - widget_new: BROKEN, only expands to the first `__widget_macro`.

+* Test generated "$crate", if we resolve it by hand rust-analyzer expands all the way.

 # Other

 * Review easing animation the same value.